GeoTransUCSB/WebsiteMaterial/README.md

 - [Overleaf](https://www.overleaf.com/): Overleaf is an online LaTeX editor we use to write papers together.
 If you haven't used LaTex before, you may find tutorials online easily.
 You will need your UCSB credential to register an account.
 Only the PI can request a <a href="https://docs.google.com/forms/u/1/d/e/1FAIpQLSfuuV4gZ-Bb1QPA02of398l1_1Wy6ZRhNBW90JnQ10TBQbmBA/viewform" target="_blank">professional account</a> for the lab graduate students free of charge.
 A professional account will allow you to track changes when collaborating on projects and unlimited historical version access.

-- Publishing your research: Gradute students can apply [UCSB Open Access Publishing Fund](https://www.library.ucsb.edu/ucsb-open-access-publishing-fund) to cover the publication fee to make your research open to public.
+- Publishing your research: Gradute students can apply [UCSB Open Access Publishing Fund](https://www.library.ucsb.edu/ucsb-open-access-publishing-fund) to cover the publication fee to make your research open access.